DaMatrix/libdsi/README.md

 # libdsi

-please disregard the project name, i can't make up my mind as to what i actually am trying to do with this repository
+An attempt to build a from-scratch alternative to libnds and devkitARM

-## (Functional) Subprojects
+## Subprojects

 - [dsilink](https://github.com/DaMatrix/dsilink/)